Do I need a referral to see a Dental Prosthetist?

 Are dentures guaranteed?

-You betchya!
 All our BPS dentures are guaranteed for up to 5 years against defects in materials and craftsmanship.

 What payment facilities do you have?